AntarEspadas/youtube2midi/README.md

                         transpose notes shift, can be negative.
 0 is default -s START, --start START
-                        Start timestamp for video in the form mm:ss -e END, --end END     End timestamp for video in the from mm:ss -k, --keep-video      End timestamp for video in the from mm:ss
+                        Start timestamp for video in the form mm:ss -e END, --end END     End timestamp for video in the form mm:ss -k, --keep-video      Keep the downloaded YouTube video instead of deleting it when done
 ```

 ### Python module